fabrice-rossi/mixvlmc/README.md

 ```

 The representation uses crude ascii art to display the contexts of the
-VLMC organized in to tree:
+VLMC organized in to tree (see `vignette("context-trees")` for a more
+detailed introduction):

 -   the root `*` corresponds to an empty context;
 -   one can read contexts by following branches (represented by 2 dashes
-    `--`) down to its end (the leaf): for instance
+    `--`) down to their ends (the leaves): for instance
     ![(1, 0, 1, 0, 0, 0)](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;%281%2C%200%2C%201%2C%200%2C%200%2C%200%29 "(1, 0, 1, 0, 0, 0)")
-    is one of the context of the tree.
+    is one of the contexts of the tree.

 Here the context
 ![(1, 0, 1, 0, 0, 0)](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;%281%2C%200%2C%201%2C%200%2C%200%2C%200%29 "(1, 0, 1, 0, 0, 0)")
 is associated to the transition probabilities
 ![(1, 0)](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;%281%2C%200%29 "(1, 0)").
-This means that when one observe this context in the time series, it is
+This means that when one observes this context in the time series, it is
 *always* followed by a 0.
 Notice that contexts are traditionally written
 from the most recent value to the oldest one.
 Thus, the context
 ![(1, 0, 1, 0, 0, 0)](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;%281%2C%200%2C%201%2C%200%2C%200%2C%200%29 "(1, 0, 1, 0, 0, 0)")